Liouville and Calabi-Yau type theorems for complex Hessian equations: Introduction

 The natural approach by continuity method, as in the case of the complex Monge-Amp\`ere equation (\cite{Y}), faces an obstacle which does not appear in Yau's solution to the Calabi conjecture: the $\mathcal C^2$ a priori estimate needed for the closedness part seems to depend on the a priori gradient bound.
 Such a gradient bound in the Monge-Amp\`ere case was obtained by B\l ocki and Guan independently (\cite{Bl2}, \cite{G}) but their methods seem to fail in the Hessian case.

 Thus the only remaining piece in the program of solving the complex Hessian equation on compact K\"ahler manifolds is the a priori gradient estimate.

-In this note we prove such an estimate by exploiting blow-up analysis as advocated by Hou-Ma-Wu in \cite{HMW}.
-We obtain a Liouville type theorem for entire maximal $m$-subharmonic functions in $\mathbb C^n$ and the gradient bound then follows as a corollary.
+In this note we prove such an estimate by exploiting blow-up analysis.
+This approach was advocated by Hou-Ma-Wu in \cite{HMW}.
+In the setting of complex fully nonlinear equations the blow-up analysis was introduced by Chen in \cite{Ch1}.
+In essence it boils down to proving a Liouville type theorem for a suitable class of entire functions in $\mathbb C^n$.
+The essential difficulty that arises is that just like in the case of entire subharmonic functions in $\mathbb R^n,\ n\geq 3$, there are bounded, nonconstant and entire $m$-subharmonic functions.
+Nevertheless we obtain a Liouville type theorem for entire {\it maximal} $m$-subharmonic functions in $\mathbb C^n$ and the gradient bound then follows as a corollary.
 Below we give the precise statements: \begin{theorem}[\bf Main result] Let $u$ be a globally bounded maximal $m$ subharmonic function in $\mathbb C^n,\ 1<m<n$.
 Suppose moreover that $sup_{\mathbb C^n}||\nabla u||<\infty$.
 Then $u$ is constant. \end{theorem} \begin{theorem}[\bf Gradient estimate] Let $(X,\om)$ be a compact K\"ahler manifold of complex dimension $n$.
 Suppose that $u\in\mathcal C^4(X)$ is an $\om-m$ subharmonic function solving the equation

 and $\max u =0$, with $f$ a $\mathcal C^2$ smooth positive function.
 Then